Last updated 10 October 2024

 Reference level and action level

-There is no defined level for action.
+There is no defined reference or action level.

 Status and trend